Reaching 66 Million French Users in Under 10 Weeks

-When The Conversation first decided to localize in French, they were already active in four English speaking regions.
+When The Conversation first decided to localize in French, they were already active in four English-speaking regions.
 Their development team were all monolingual Australians, and colleagues who would provide translations were in Paris.
-With no prior experience with translation and localization processes, and more than 2000 keys to be translated, The Conversation team knew that a manual localization would result in a lot of overhead for developers and translators, with questionable end results.
-Thus, their Technical Director, James Healy, started a search for a single solution in terms of a Translation Management System that would provide them flexibility and easy management of the whole localization process.
+With no prior experience with translation and localization processes and more than 2000 keys to be translated, The Conversation team knew that a manual localization would result in a lot of overhead for developers and translators, with questionable end results.
+Thus, their Technical Director, James Healy, started a search for a single solution in terms of a software localization platform that would provide flexible and simple localization management.

-When it came to choosing a translation management system to work with, they had identified several different solutions.
-Amongst them, they selected Phrase because its API allowed them to easily integrate it into their automated build process and Slack.
-The Conversation´s Technical Director, James Healy, shares that “We evaluated a few different solutions on paper, but Phrase was the only solution we advanced to a trial phase.
-I wanted to add as little friction as possible to our lean development, and Phrase’s API gave us exactly that.”
+When it came to choosing a software localization platform to work with, they had identified several different solutions.
+Amongst them, they selected Phrase Strings because its API allowed them to easily integrate it into their automated build process and Slack.
+The Conversation’s Technical Director, James Healy, shares that “We evaluated a few different solutions on paper, but Phrase Strings was the only solution we advanced to a trial phase.
+I wanted to add as little friction as possible to our lean development, and Phrase Strings’ API gave us exactly that.”

-Within Phrase, James has a quick and easy access into the localization process.
-Using Phrase’s comprehensive dashboard for all current translation projects, he can keep track of progress and communicate with both developers and translators.
+Within Phrase Strings, James has quick and easy access into the localization process.
+Using Phrase Strings’ comprehensive dashboard for all current translation projects, he can keep track of progress and communicate with both developers and translators.
 Slack integration further ensures that the whole team is kept informed of all new activities and projects.

-Phrase proved crucial to the whole process as it provided The Conversation’s team with a centralized and standardized place where developers and translators can collaborate in real time.
-Phrase’s intuitive UI allowed translators to quickly adapt, and API allowed developers to easily setup a process that pushes English phrases to Phrase.
+Phrase Strings proved crucial to the whole process as it provided The Conversation’s team with a centralized and standardized place where developers and translators can collaborate in real time.
+Phrase Strings’ intuitive UI allowed translators to quickly adapt, and API allowed developers to easily setup a process that pushes English phrases to Phrase Strings.
 Once the workflow was established, the localization project was completed in less than ten weeks.

 Furthermore, the option of simply uploading YML/YAML files and editing them online, proved vital to the team since they were using YAML locales format.
 This feature allowed them to automatically validate placeholders, prevent bugs, and set up new segments via the web interface.

-During the initial rollout, The Conversation’s l10n and i18n team consisted of 5 developers and 2 translators working full time for 10 weeks on localizing their 5-year old code base.
+During the initial rollout, The Conversation’s localization and internationalization team consisted of 5 developers and 2 translators working full time for 10 weeks on localizing their 5-year old code base.
 After the roll-out the locales are maintained by only one developer and one French translator.